Best 7 Kaspersky Alternatives For Endpoint Security (2026)

 Trellix Endpoint Security Logo

 Customers praise the orchestration and visibility across distributed endpoints.
 Installation runs smoothly, and the central platform simplifies deployment across mixed environments.
-Support gets solid marks when teams need assistance.
+According to customer feedback, high CPU and memory usage during startup impacts endpoint performance, and the interface complexity overwhelms smaller teams without enterprise security experience.

 Strengths

-• Integrated EPP and XDR functionality reduces the need for separate detection tools
+Integrated EPP and XDR reduces need for separate detection tools

-• Centralized console simplifies policy deployment and incident response across environments
+Centralized console simplifies policy deployment and incident response

-• Behavioral analysis and machine learning catch sophisticated threats before impact
+Behavioral analysis and ML catch sophisticated threats before impact

 Cautions

-• Some users have noted that high CPU and memory usage during startup impacts endpoint performance
+Users report high CPU and memory usage during startup

 5.